Artificial Intelligence

 Phase 1: Audit Your Dependency Map

-Inventory every service that calls an external model, dataset, or analytic endpoint.
+Inventory every service that calls an external model, dataset, or analytic endpoint—a first pass at your overall LLM security posture.
 Note both obvious connections (the marketing chatbot) and invisible ones (background enrichment jobs in your CRM).
 This step alone often reveals duplicate subscriptions, orphaned scripts, and forgotten keys draining budget.

 Phase 2: Choose the Right Stack